 Treatment may include:

-Mild pre-eclampsia can often be managed with rest and medicine until 36 weeks gestation.
-For example, your doctor may recommend that you take:
+Mild pre-eclampsia can often be managed with rest and medication the baby is close to term.
+Your doctor may recommend medications to:

 If your home situation is stable and you live close to the hospital, your doctor may recommend that you rest at home in a quiet environment.
 Home treatment may include: